 This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

-(ca) The AER may, in accordance with guidelines published by the AER, exempt a Scheduled Generator, Semi-Scheduled Generator or Market Participant, or a class of Generators or Market Participants, from the obligation to submit a late rebid report under paragraph (c)(2a), subject to such conditions as the AER deems appropriate.

-(d) The AER must provide information provided to it in accordance with paragraph (c)(2a) or (c)(3) to any Scheduled Generator, Semi-Scheduled Generator or Market Participant that requests such information, except to the extent that the information can be reasonably claimed to be confidential information.
+(g) The AER must, in accordance with any guidelines published by it, provide information provided to it in accordance with paragraphs (c)(3) and (f) to any Scheduled Generator, Semi-Scheduled Generator or Market Participant that requests such information, except to the extent that the information can be reasonably claimed to be confidential information.

-(e) The guidelines referred to in paragraphs (c)(2a), (c)(3) and (ca) () must be developed in accordance with the Rules consultation procedures and must include:
+(h) The guidelines referred to in paragraph (g) must be developed in accordance with the Rules consultation procedures and must include:

-(1) the amount of detail to be included in the information provided to AEMO under paragraph (c)(2)
+(1) the amount of detail to be included in the information provided to AEMO under paragraph (c)(2), and

-(1a) the format and prescribed content of the late rebid reports to be provided to the AER under paragraph (c)(2a);

-(1b) criteria for the AER to grant any exemption under paragraph (ca) from the requirement to provide a late rebid report; and

 (2) procedures for handling claims by Scheduled Generators, Semi-Scheduled Generators or Market Participants in accordance with paragraph (g) or clause 3.8.19(b)(2) that the information provided to the AER by such Generators or Market Participants under those clauses is confidential information.

-(f) The AER must publish the guidelines developed under this clause 3.8.22 and may amend such guidelines from time to time.
+(i) The AER must publish the guidelines developed under this clause 3.8.22 and may amend such guidelines from time to time.

-(g) AEMO must:
+(j) AEMO must:

 (1) subject to the Scheduled Generator, Semi-Scheduled Generator or Market Participant complying with paragraphs (c)(1) and (c)(2)(i) and (ii), accept the rebid; and